lolix-notepad/DiscordforC/README.md

 # DiscordforC

-This is a simple library to make a discord bot in C.
+DC is a simple library to make a discord bot in C.

 ---

 # TODO

 [ ] Make a function to generate requests
-[ ] Make a function to connect to send requests to https urls [ ] Refactoring of the code
+[ ] Make a function to send requests to https urls
+[ ] Refactoring of the code